Edmonton expecting more convoy protesters at legislature this weekend | News

 Edmonton expecting more convoy protesters at legislature this weekend

-Expect to hear honking in the city this weekend.
+Expect to hear honking this weekend.
 Edmonton Police Service (EPS) say protesters are set to arrive in the province’s capital on Saturday, February 5 for a second weekend in a row.

 On Friday, February 4, EPS shared statements on the protest and information on its potential to affect traffic in the city.